This image is of the Grand Teton National Park Headquarters Building a few years before the Association was created.

 By 1980, most associations had rewritten their bylaws, Articles of Incorporation, and legal documents to reflect the changes in the MOA.
 Most cooperating associations, at that time, served only Department of Interior outlets.

 During the early 1980's requests from other federal agencies motivated the National Park Service to request that cooperating associations aid those agencies, through contractual agreements, to establish interpretive associations.
 In 1982, the board of directors agreed to provide educational and interpretive materials to visitors of the National Elk Refuge and a cooperating agreement was signed with the U.S. Fish and Wildlife Service.
 This contract was the beginning of our involvement with federal agencies other than the National Park Service.
-Cooperating agreements were established in 1986 and 1990 with the Bridger-Teton and Caribou-Targhee National Forests, respectively.
+Cooperating agreements were established in 1986 with the Bridger-Teton National Forests.

 Since 1937, the staff, our 9 member volunteer board of directors, and the National Park Service have been involved in a wide range of activities including: operating bookstores in public visitor centers throughout Grand Teton National Park and other federal agencies; publishing trail guides, booklets, books, self guiding trail brochures, etc.; donating funds for educational and scientific programs offered to visitors to the parks, forests, and refuge; and funding special projects, research, and exhibits promoting conservation of resources.